Does the UK GDPR apply to business-to-business marketing?

 You must make it easy for people to withdraw consent at any time they choose.

 You can find more detail in the consent section of our Guide to UK GDPR.

 You must tell people what you are doing with their information.
 This includes your purposes for processing their personal data, your lawful basis for processing, how long you plan to retain the data, and who it will be shared with.

-You can find more information in the right to be informed section of our Guide to GDPR.
+You can find more information in the right to be informed section of our Guide to UK GDPR.

 If you are relying on legitimate interests for direct marketing, the individual’s right to object is absolute and you must stop processing when someone objects.
-See the right to object section of our Guide to GDPR.
+See the right to object section of our Guide to UK GDPR.

 If you are relying on consent, there is no right to object as such, but the individual has a right to withdraw their consent at any time.
 You must stop the processing when they withdraw consent.